tudorpintea999/kailua/book/src/validator.md

     * If unspecified, a tmp directory is created.

 ### Prover
-To create a fault proof, the validator invokes the `kailua-host` binary.
+To create a fault proof, the validator invokes the `kailua-cli` binary with the `prove` command.
-* `kailua-host`: The path to the `kailua-host` binary to call for proof generation.
+* `kailua-cli`: The path to the binary to call for proof generation.
+Defaults to the path of the invoked `kailua-cli` executable.

 ### Wallet
 The validator requires a funded wallet to be able to publish fault proofs on chain, and an (optional) alternative address